You are here:

 - The Senghor University of Alexandria: Switzerland has a seat on the board of this Francophonie direct operator based in Alexandria (Egypt) that trains African development experts.

 La Francophonie groups together all states in which French is spoken as an official language, mother tongue or language of instruction.
-Almost 900 million people live in the French-speaking world.
-220 million people are French-speaking, accounting for approximately 13% of the world's population.
+French is the most widely used language for 220 million people worldwide.
+It is used by some 900 million people in 77 IOF member states.

 History of the IOF